grdmnt/heroku-buildpack-casperjs/README.md

 **Note2**: this buildpack checks out the latest CasperJS on `master` branch.
 If you need a specific version, please change `CASPER_VERSION` in [bin/compile](bin/compile#L12).

+**Note3**: this fork updates usage of deprecated git protocol, from git:// to https://

 > Now that [phantomjs](https://www.npmjs.com/package/phantomjs-prebuilt) and [casperjs](https://www.npmjs.com/package/casperjs) are both available on npm, it is easier to use [Node.JS buildpack](https://devcenter.heroku.com/articles/nodejs-support) to install them.

 ## Usage